DWFlanagan/ntrh/11-tute_speak.md

 **Reality Check**

 n.
 The act of leaping up once to see if one will still fall Earthward under the influence of gravity.
-Also known as \`\`Gravity Check.''
+Also known as "Gravity Check."

 **Recursive**